swmtr/LNbits-payment-notifications-to-telegram/README.md

 I've tried using a few mobile wallets to help with the notifications (Zeus, BitBanana, Samurai, BlueWallet, etc.), but none of them send notifications.

-This short tutorial will build a python script which will check the balance of a wallet and notifies you via Telegram chat that the balance has changed.
+This short tutorial will build a python script which will check the balance of a wallet and notifies you via Telegram chat if the balance has changed.

 # What you will need?